-- 1. Press CONNECT on the TV remote. - 2.
+- 1. Press CONNECT on the HDTV receiver/controller remote. - 2.
 Press DEVICE on the remote control to move to the Source Device section. - 3.
 Press ADJUST ◀ or ▶ to select the source device you will record from. - 4.
-Press ENTER to confirm selection and return to the "Record to" section - 5.
+Press ENTER to confirm selection and return to the "Record to" section. - 5.
 In the "Record to" section, review the destination device (example: DVCR) and duration.
 Change if necessary. - 6.
-Press CONNECT a second time to start recording.
+Press CONNECT a second time to initiate recording.